Shreyas911/sicopolis/docs/sphinx/source/AD/sicopolis_ad_config.rst

 GNU GCC Compiler (gfortran+gcc) or Intel Compiler (ifort+icc)
 -------------------------------------------------------------

 We have tested the software on gfortran/gcc v5.4.0, v7.2.0 and v8.5.0, any intermediate versions should work just as well.
-We have also tested the software on ifort/icc v18.0.0.
+We have also tested the software on ifort/icc v18.0.0 (however, it should be noted that we have not tested the external LIS solver with Intel compilers).

 Git
 ---